Midcoast Maine Homeless Coalition

 At the City Council meeting on March 18, City Councilor Mary Mortier explained the concepts of this transitional housing proposal to explain its importance and to dispel misinformation she has heard around town:

-We will share future updates as we move forward.
+We will share updates as we move forward.
 Please check back to this site to keep informed of our progress.
-Soon, there will be a new email for us.
-At that time, we will be able to add you to our mailing list.

 Thank you.